The only cross-sector career sponsorship program in Canada.

 - Interested in working with a senior executive to support you in taking the next career step?

-- Nominations are being accepted at any time
+- Applications are accepted at any time.

-- The protégé-executive champion match will be made following a review of the applications and gaining agreement with executive champions.
+- The protégé-executive champion match will be made following a review of the applications and agreement with executive champions.

 To date, the following C-suite executives have committed to support the program:

 - Denise Amyot, President and CEO, Colleges Institutes Canada